annadalmolin/CRAFT/README.md

 1. _sequence_extraction/_: contains intermediary files for the sequence reconstruction step
 2. _functional_predictions/_: contains final files of sequence reconstruction step and the three directories for miRNA, RBP and ORF predictions, respectively
-3. _graphical_output/_: contains the directory _general_ with the summary predictions of all circRNA analyzed, and a directory for each single circRNA with the specific investigation
+3. _graphical_output/_: contains the directory _general/_ with the summary predictions of all circRNA analyzed, and a directory for each single circRNA with the specific investigation

 - __sequence_extraction/__